Polylactic acid: Solvents

 PLA is soluble in a range of organic solvents.
 Ethyl acetate is widely used because of its ease of access and low risk.
 It is useful in 3D printers for cleaning the extruder heads and for removing PLA supports.

-Other safe solvents include propylene carbonate, which is safer than ethyl acetate but is difficult to purchase commercially.
+Other "green solvents" include propylene carbonate.
 Pyridine can be used, but it has a distinct fish odor and is less safe than ethyl acetate.
 PLA is also soluble in hot benzene, tetrahydrofuran, and dioxane.

 Fabrication

 PLA objects can be fabricated by 3D printing, casting, injection moulding, extrusion, machining, and solvent welding.

 PLA is used as a feedstock material in desktop fused filament fabrication by 3D printers, such as RepRap printers.

 PLA can be solvent welded using dichloromethane.
 Acetone also softens the surface of PLA, making it sticky without dissolving it, for welding to another PLA surface.

 PLA-printed solids can be encased in plaster-like moulding materials, then burned out in a furnace, so that the resulting void can be filled with molten metal.
 This is known as "lost PLA casting", a type of investment casting.